What is the state of American art?

 New York City, September 13, 2024

-The Whitney Museum of American Art presents an afternoon of discussion reflecting on the category of American art today through the lens of museum collecting and artistic practices.
-The conversations will explore how exhibition making can propel new art historical narratives and how artists can inspire audiences to understand American art and history from different perspectives.
-This event is free, but please register here.
+Two conversations over the course of an afternoon reflect on the category of American art today through the lens of museum collecting and artistic practices.
+The conversations explore how exhibition making can propel new art historical narratives and how artists can inspire audiences to understand American art and history from different perspectives.